 5 Mistakes Voice Students Make And How To Avoid Them

 We all sing sometimes, either in the car with the radio or in the shower holding the shampoo bottle like it is the most luxuries microphone a superstar can have!
 But did you know that if you practice singing long-term without the correct guidance, it can actually hurt your health?
-We don’t want that to happen so we put down a list for you with the 5 most common mistakes voice students do, and tips on how to avoid them.
+We don’t that to happen so we put down a list for you with the 5 most common mistakes vocal students do, and tips on how to avoid them.
 Read on!

 1. Body Position– The position affects your singing more than you’d think.
 Slugged shoulders and curved back are an invitation to bad breath support and can make it harder for you to sing and practice as you will feel exhausted and out of breath easily.
 When practicing and performing, it is important to stand with a straight back, and shoulders high in reference to your body.
 By standing correctly, you will open your rib cage and allow a greater breath capacity and a smoother air stream that will help you make the best out of your vocals abilities.